University/College Library

 3. What is my PIN?

-4. Can I use my Broward County Public Library Card at U/CL?
+4. Can I use my Broward County Public Library Card at U/C Library?

 7. Where do I check out or return library books?